| FUN

 edited.
 It will begin airing on television in late August, followed

 by national airings in the US starting in September.
-TOP
+TOP Earlier in the week, John Calvert was at

 the Castle, wowing them every night, but without ever breaking a